hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 *Successfully configured the backend "remote"!
 Terraform will automatically *use this backend unless the backend configuration changes.
 ```
+???
+Instructor note: You might want to walk through this with some or all of your students.
+Finding the right file path can be a little bit tricky on Windows machines.

 ---
 name: chapter-4-tfe-lab-solution-3
 .center[.lab-header[👩🏽‍🔬 Lab Exercise 4: Solution Part 3]]